Poincare: Recommending Publication Venues via Treatment Effect Estimation: Proposed Method

 where $\hat{\text{P}}[t_i \mid \boldx_i]$ is the estimated propensity score.
-We estimate the propensity score using logistic regression for simplicity.
+We estimate the propensity score using logistic regression following \citep{rosenbaum1983central, schnabel2016recommendations}.
 Specifically, the logistic regression model $\hat{\text{P}}$ is trained on the training dataset $\{(\boldx_i, t_i) \mid (\boldx_i, t_i, y_i) \in \mathcal{D}\}$, where the covariates $\boldx_i$ are the inputs and the treatment $t_i$ is the class label, constructed from $\mathcal{D}$.
 In addition to the regression error, we regularize the parameters to prevent overfitting.
 Therefore, the final objective function is

-where $\lambda$ is a hyperparameter and $\boldtheta$ denotes all parameters.
-It should be noted that Eq.~\ref{eq: loss} can be optimized using off-the-shelf ridge regression implementations, such as scikit-learn\footnote{\url{https://scikit-learn.org}}, by setting the sample weight equal to $1 / \hat{\text{P}}[t_i \mid \boldx_i]$ when the base learners are linear models.
+where $\lambda$ is a hyperparameter and $\boldtheta$ denotes the parameters of the base learner.
+It should be noted that when the base learners are linear models, Eq.~\ref{eq: loss} can be optimized using off-the-shelf implementations for ridge regression, such as scikit-learn \citep{pedregosa2011scikit}, by setting the sample weight equal to $1 / \hat{\text{P}}[t_i \mid \boldx_i]$.
 The algorithm is summarized in Algorithm \ref{algo}.